Title

 Introduction

-The Criminal Records Bureau (CRB) provides access to criminal record and other relevant information to employers and licensing authorities in England and Wales.
-The results of the checks carried out by the CRB help organisations make more informed decisions when recruiting people to work with children and the vulnerable.
+The Disclosure and Barring Service (DBS) [formerly the Criminal Records Bureau (CRB)] provides access to criminal record and other relevant information to employers and licensing authorities in England and Wales.
+The results of the checks carried out by the DBS help organisations make more informed decisions when recruiting people to work with children and the vulnerable.

 Through the Disclosure service, organisations can ensure greater protection for the vulnerable members of our society and afford greater protection to their customers, staff, volunteers and ultimately their organisation.

-What information is available through a CRB check?
+What information is available through a DBS check?

-A CRB check can provide access to a range of different types of information, such as information:
+A DBS check can provide access to a range of different types of information, such as information:

-Not all applications for those working with children or vulnerable adults will be eligible for a check against lists held by the Independent Safeguarding Authority (ISA).
-For the latest details on which posts or sectors are entitled to request such checks please refer to the ISA Web-site
+Not all applications for those working with children or vulnerable adults will be eligible for a check against lists held by the Disclosure and Barring Service.
+For the latest details on which posts or sectors are entitled to request such checks please refer to the DBS Web-site (part of the Home Office web-site).

-Why might I be asked to apply for a CRB check?
+Why might I be asked to apply for a DBS check?

-You may have been asked to apply for an Enhanced CRB check if:
+You may have been asked to apply for an Enhanced DBS check if:

-A CRB check may also be required for a range of other types of job or licences.
-To find out more please contact the CRB information line or visit the information page on the CRB web- site.
+A DBS check may also be required for a range of other types of job or licences.
+To find out more please contact the CRB information line or visit the information page on the CRB web-site.

-For this reason your application will be processed either by your employer, if it is registered with the CRB, or a third party organisation, called an Umbrella Body, which is registered with the CRB.
+For this reason your application will be processed either by your employer, if it is registered with the DBS, or a third party organisation, called an Umbrella Body, which is registered with the DBS.

-What ID documents will I need to supply when I apply for a CRB check?
+What ID documents will I need to supply when I apply for a DBS check?

 A copy of Enhanced Disclosure will be sent out to the applicant as well as the Registered Body.

-Can I refuse to apply for a CRB check?
+Can I refuse to apply for a DBS check?

 Yes, an employer or licensing authority must have your permission to request a Disclosure; this is given when you sign the application form.

-If you are currently working and your employer asks you to apply for a CRB check, you may be able to refuse if your contract of employment does not refer to a criminal record check, unless a change in legislation has made such a check mandatory.
+If you are currently working and your employer asks you to apply for a DBS check, you may be able to refuse if your contract of employment does not refer to a Disclosure and Barring Service check, unless a change in legislation has made such a check mandatory.

-I already have a CRB Check, can I use it again?
+I already have a DBS or CRB Check, can I use it again?

-If you are asked to apply for a CRB check and you already have one for a previous role you can ask if the organisation is willing to accept it.
+If you are asked to apply for a DBS check and you already have one for a previous role you can ask if the organisation is willing to accept it.
+However, under the recommendations of the Child Protection in Sport Unit (CPSU) it is normally treated as only being valid for a 3 year period.

-How do I pay for my CRB Check?
+How do I pay for my DBS check?

-The CRB charges an application fee for processing a request for a Disclosure check.
+The DBS charges an application fee for processing a request for a Disclosure check.

-Payment for a CRB check can be made by personal cheque or postal order but some organisations may pay for the CRB check on your behalf.
-Please check with the person who has asked you to apply for the CRB check to see if this is the case.
+Payment for a DBS check can be made by personal cheque or postal order but some organisations may pay for the DBS check on your behalf.
+Please check with the person who has asked you to apply for the DBS check to see if this is the case.

-If you are a volunteer, the CRB will issue the check free-of-charge, your employer will be able to tell you whether the post meets the CRB's definition of a volunteer.
+If you are a volunteer, the DBS will issue the check free-of-charge, your employer will be able to tell you whether the post meets the DBS’s definition of a volunteer.

-Am I entitled to a free of charge CRB check?
+Am I entitled to a free of charge DBS check?

-A free of charge CRB check will be issued if you can meet the volunteer criteria:
+A free of charge DBS check will be issued if you can meet the volunteer criteria:

 The Police Act 1997 (Criminal Records) Regulations 2002 defines a volunteer as a person engaged in an activity which involves spending time, unpaid (except for travel and other approved out-of-pocket expenses), doing something which aims to benefit some third party other than or in addition to a close relative.

-How do I apply for a CRB Check?
+How do I apply for a DBS Check?

 An individual cannot make an application for a Disclosure directly, and the Disclosure service does not apply to those people who are self-employed.
 This is because there needs to be an independent person who makes the decision to employ an individual having assessed that they pose no threat to either children or vulnerable adults in their care.
 If a person is self-employed there is no independent third party to make that decision.

-There are two ways of applying for a CRB check.
+There are two ways of applying for a DBS check.
 You will either be asked to:

-How do I know that the information contained on my CRB Check will remain confidential?
+How do I know that the information contained on my DBS Check will remain confidential?

-Organisations using the Disclosure service must comply with the CRB Code of Practice which is there to make sure that any information revealed is used fairly and kept securely.
-Also, the CRB is committed to compliance with the Data Protection Act.
+Organisations using the Disclosure service must comply with the DBS Code of Practice which is there to make sure that any information revealed is used fairly and kept securely.
+Also, the DBS is committed to compliance with the Data Protection Act.
 This means that any personal information that you submit to us will be protected.

 Under the provisions of the Code of Practice, sensitive personal information must be handled and stored appropriately and must be kept only for as long as it is necessary.
-The Code of Practice is published on the CRB website, or you can request a copy from the person who asked you to apply for the CRB check.
+The Code of Practice is published on the DBS website, or you can request a copy from the person who asked you to apply for the DBS check.

 What if I have a criminal record that may not be relevant to the position for which I am applying?